-Magnetic resonance imaging play a very important role in helping us help you get rid of your knee pain.
+Magnetic resonance imaging plays an especially vital role in helping us to help you get rid of your knee pain.
 But when should you get an MRI of the knee?
 Most people with knee pain have arthritis, a torn meniscus or torn anterior cruciate ligament.
 Arthritis shows up on a plain x-ray; but it takes MRI to know if you have a torn ACL or meniscus.
 That is why you should always have an x-ray before having an MRI: even if your problem does not show up on x-ray, your orthopedic surgeon will need to stage the degree of arthritis in your knee to develop the right treatment plan.
-If your problem is serious you need an MRI and doctor visit emergently, which means today.
-But for most people MRI can wait; how long depends on whether your are over 55, and what your x-ray shows.
+If your problem is serious, you need an MRI and doctor visit emergently, which means today.
+But for most people MRI can wait; how long depends on whether you are over 55, and what your x-ray shows.

-In order to figure out if you need an MRI scan, a little background is in order.
-The meniscus is a horseshoe shaped piece of cartilage between the thigh and shin bones.
+Each meniscus is a horseshoe shaped piece of cartilage between the thigh and shin bones.
 In this picture, looking from the front of the knee, you can appreciate how the thigh bone rests on the meniscus which functions as a cushion.
-The meniscus both cushions (absorbs) shocks in the knee, and prevents the bones from touching and grinding against one another as the knee moves.
+The meniscus both cushions (absorbs) shocks in the knee and prevents the bones from touching and grinding against one another as the knee moves.
 A torn meniscus causes clicking, popping, and locking of the knee.
 Because the meniscus is made of cartilage, and cartilage does not show up on x-ray, a torn meniscus will not show up on x-ray.
 Luckily, however, a torn meniscus lights up and is shown clearly on MRI.

 The anterior cruciate ligament (ACL) supports the knee by preventing the thigh bone from sliding forward on the leg bone.
 In this picture you see the knee from the back, and it is bent.
 The thick, strong ACL is a band that starts on the thigh bone and finished in the shin.
-We think of the ACL as being torn suddenly while playing a sport, but is sometimes torn by gradual wear and tear.
+We think of the ACL as being torn suddenly while playing a sport, but tears are often the result of gradual wear.
 When the ACL is torn in a sports injury you feel a pop and the knee gives out making it hard to walk.
-When the ACL tears more gradually there is often no specific moment or pop; knee pain and a sense that your knee can’t hold your weight comes on gradually.
-A ligament, like cartilage, does not show up on x-ray; therefore a torn ACL is best seen on MRI and does not show up on x-ray.
+When the ACL tears more gradually there is often no specific moment or pop; knee pain and a sense that your knee cannot hold your weight comes on gradually.
+A ligament, like cartilage, does not show up on x-ray; therefore, a torn ACL is best seen on MRI and does not show up on x-ray.

 Arthritis is the result of inflammation on the knee.
 This can occur due to trauma, gradual degeneration of the smooth cartilage in the knee joint (osteoarthritis), or due to an underling problem (rheumatoid arthritis).
 Arthritis causes thinning of the cartilage in the joint, rough surfaces, and can even result in loose bodies of cartilage floating in the fluid of the knee joint.
-All of these changes in the knee due to arthritis can be seen on MRI; however, a knee x-ray is a valuable tool for your orthopedic surgeon to assess the overall stage of arthritis in your knee.
+All these changes in the knee due to arthritis can be seen on MRI; however, a knee x-ray is a valuable tool for your orthopedic surgeon to assess the overall stage of arthritis in your knee.

 How do you know if your knee problem is serious?
-A knee problem is serious if you have any red flags (sudden onset of pain so severe you can’t walk; deformity of the knee; a red, hot, swollen knee; history of cancer; unexplained weight loss; blood in your urine, stool, or vomit) then the problem could be serious and you need an urgent evaluation.
-The necessary urgent evaluation includes blood work (serum WBC, ESR, CRP), examination by a doctor experienced in serious knee conditions, x-ray, and likely MRI imaging.
-As you can tell, this type of urgent workup is most often done in a hospital emergency room.
-Fortunately, knee problems are rarely life threatening, and the vast majority of the time the evaluation is done outside the hospital.
+A knee problem is serious if you have any red flags (sudden onset of pain so severe you cannot walk; deformity of the knee; a red, hot, swollen knee; history of cancer; unexplained weight loss; blood in your urine, stool, or vomit) then the problem could be serious, and you need an urgent evaluation.
+The necessary urgent evaluation includes blood work (serum WBC (White Blood Cell), ESR, CRP), examination by a doctor experienced in serious knee conditions, x-ray, and MRI imaging.
+As you can tell, this type of urgent examination is most often done in a hospital emergency room.
+Fortunately, knee problems are rarely life threatening, and most of the time the evaluation is done outside the hospital.